datachainlab/fabric-tendermint-cross-demo/demo/README.md

 --initiator-chain-channel ${chan}"
 ```

-6. Relay packets on the given path in both directions.
+6. Relay packets on the given path in both directions for Authentication.
 ```bash
 printRelay "${RLY} tx relay ${PATH_NAME}" sleep 5
 ```

-7. Relay acknowledgements on the given path in both directions.
+7. Relay acknowledgements on the given path in both directions for Authentication.
 ```bash
 printRelay "${RLY} tx relay-acknowledgements ${PATH_NAME}" sleep 5